top of page

 Vato – Dude; pal; brother; can also be used to refer to a fellow gang member

-Yerbera – An herbalist; healer who uses medicinal herbs in her remedies.
-Like the curandera, she believes that for every physical ailment there is both a physical and spiritual cure.
+Yerbera – An herbalist; and healer who uses medicinal herbs in her remedies.
+Like the curandera, she believes that for every physical ailment, there is both a physical and spiritual cure.

 bottom of page